Syracuse Art Galleries, Museums, Supplies & More

 Some of the best annual art shows and events in your area would be:

 Each July the three day Syracuse Arts & Crafts Festival takes place downtown.
-Generally there are over 150 artists from around the continent showing off their newest pieces to over 50,000 people that attend.
+Generally there are over 150 artists from around the continent showing off their newest pieces to over 50,000 people that attend to see live music, multicultural performances, participatory activities, and a whole lot of cool arts and crafts.

-The kiln starts firing up at 9am and goes until 2pm.
-You can buy a pot, glaze it, and experience the firing process yourself.
-You don’t need to be experienced in this as they have volunteers there to help you out from start to finish.
+Every Saturday before Thanksgiving head to Clayscapes Pottery for Raku Day when the kiln starts firing up at 9am and goes until 2pm.
+You can buy a pot, glaze it, and experience the firing process yourself and you don’t need to be experienced in this as they have volunteers there to help you out from start to finish.

 Art Dealers & Appraisers